Dark04072006/kchr_languages_translations_api/README.md

 # KCHR Languages Translations API

 Welcome to the KCHR Languages Translations API!
 This project serves as an API dictionary for Russian to Caucasian expressions.
-Currently, it supports the Cherkess and Karachay languages.
+Currently, it supports the Circassian and Karachay languages.
 The API provides a single endpoint for translations.

 ## Getting Started